Vitolofs7/SmartSpaces/docs/LAYERED_ARCHITECTURE.md

-# Layered Architecture

-## Architectural Overview

-The Smart Spaces project follows a **layered architecture**, designed to clearly separate responsibilities, improve maintainability, and support future evolution of the system.

-The architecture is organized into the following layers:

-presentation → application → domain
-↑
-infrastructure

 Each layer has a well-defined role, and **dependencies are strictly controlled** to avoid coupling and preserve the integrity of the domain model.